dxw/playbook/playbook.md

   you are or when you're available the first thing they'll check is your calendar

 For client-facing roles, you may also need to add your holiday to a shared or team calendar.
-Check with your delivery manager.
+Check with your delivery lead.

 We try very hard to make sure that all holiday requests are granted, irrespective of when they are made.
-But it's much easier for delivery managers to plan ahead when they have lots of notice, so please don't leave your requests to the last minute.
+But it's much easier for delivery leads to plan ahead when they have lots of notice, so please don't leave your requests to the last minute.